 A parent organization and its subsidiaries frequently participate in different transactions among themselves.
-For instance, manufacturing organization (a parent company) regularly have subsidiaries that create raw materials or produce components to be used in the production of parent organization.
+For instance, manufacturing organization (a parent company) regularly have subsidiaries that create raw materials or product components to be used in the production of the parent organization.
 Such transactions often are crucial to the operations of the overall consolidated entity.
 These transactions between affiliated companies are referred to as intercompany or intercorporate transfers.

 The main idea behind consolidated financial statements is that they report the activities of the consolidating entities as if the separate entities actually constitute a single organization.
 Because single companies are not permitted to reflect internal transactions in their financial statements, consolidated entities also must exclude from their financial statements the effects of transactions that are totally within the consolidated entity.

 No differentiation is made between wholly owned and less than wholly owned subsidiaries with regard to the elimination of intercompany transfers.
 The concentration in consolidation is on the single entity concept rather than on the percentage of ownership.
 Once the prerequisites for consolidation are met, a company becomes part of a single economic entity, and all transactions with related companies become internal transfers that must be eliminated fully, regardless of the percentage of ownership held.

 Elimination of Unrealized Profits and Losses

 Companies usually record transactions with affiliates on the same basis as transactions with unaffiliated, including the recognition of profits and losses.
 Profit or loss from selling an item to a related company usually is considered realized at the time of the sale from the selling company’s standpoint, but the profit is not realized for consolidation until resale to an unaffiliated company.
 This unconfirmed profit from an intercompany transfer is referred to as unrealized intercompany profit.